Akene-Uzezi/ecommerce-microservice/README.md

 - `Orders.CreateOrder` returns hardcoded values and ignores the request payload.
 - `Orders.GetOrder` is declared in the proto but not implemented.
 - Orders, payments, and stock init SQL scripts are empty.
-- The Gateway does not verify JWTs; there is no auth middleware on protected routes yet.
 - All gRPC connections use insecure transport credentials.
-- `LoginRequest` in `gateway/internal/handler/types.go` is unused — the login handler decodes into `authpb.LoginRequest` directly.
 - There are no tests in the repository.

 ## Roadmap